Manchester United fans mount protest against US owners as Premier League match against Liverpool postponed - KION546

 A marquee English Premier League game was postponed on Sunday after hundreds of Manchester United fans, protesting against the club’s US owners, invaded the pitch at its Old Trafford stadium ahead of the match against Liverpool.

-“This is a collective decision from the police, both clubs, the Premier League and local authorities,” added the statement.
+“This is a collective decision from the police, both clubs, the Premier League and local authorities.”

+Greater Manchester Police (GMP) said over 1,000 protestors had gathered at Old Trafford, while around another 200 people had congregated outside The Lowry Hotel, Salford where the United players were staying ahead of the match.

+“Two officers have been injured with one officer being attacked with a bottle and sustaining a significant slash wound to his face, requiring emergency hospital treatment, said a GMP statement.

 Many Manchester United supporters are unhappy over the club’s failed attempt to join the European Super League last month.
 The Glazer family, which also owns the NFL’s Tampa Bay Buccaneers, runs the club.